 By Cliff Keys, Editorial Director & Editor-in-Chief, Power Systems Design A trend in the US is sure to be reflected in Europe for flat-panel liquid crystal display (LCD) TVs featuring light-emitting diode (LED) technology.
 LED TVs accounted for more than one-fifth of all U.S. TV sets purchased in the final quarter of 2010, according to IHS iSuppli.
 ED-backlit LCD TVs made up 22.5 percent of TVs bought in the U.S. market in the fourth quarter last year, up almost 3 points from 19.6 percent in the third quarter In comparison, a full threefifths of consumer purchases were for LCD TVs featuring the older technology of cold cathode fluorescent lamp (CCFL), LED models are brighter, more power efficient and have thinner profiles, but they are also much more expensive than their CCFL counterparts, which explains the market disparity between the two flat-panel LCD technologies.
 The increased share of LED TV models solidifies the steady gains the technology has made since the second quarter of 2009 when it first appeared.
 In the fourth quarter of 2009, LED models only had 6 percent share, nearly four times less than what the latest totals indicate.
 Plasma TV purchases remained flat despite aggressive end-market pricing, with sales growth hindered by the declining prices of LCD TVs in general as well as by consumer perceptions that plasma sports lower-grade specifications.
 Marking a major inflection point, the book publishing industry has entered a period of long-term decline because of the rising sales of e-book readers, according to IHS iSuppli.
 The overall weakening will be spurred by a 5 percent decrease in the CAGR of physical book sales from 2010 to 2014.
 While e-book sales will soar by 40 percent during the same period, such an increase won't be sufficient to compensate for the contraction of the larger physical book market.
 From 2007 to 2009, e-book readers had generated healthy profit margins averaging 35 percent.
 However, margins collapsed when Apple Inc.'s iPad was introduced in April 2010.
-To achieve higher profits, e-reader makers must move beyond ebooks and offer other items including magazines.
+To achieve higher profits, e-reader makers must move beyond e-books and offer other items including magazines.
 So it looks like a boom time for the LED TV business and for the e-reader market but the demise of the printed book.
 It will take time but the printed book industry will be sure to take a large hit.
 Indeed, our own industry media has had to provide both print together with a powerful online service for its readers.
-Author: Cliff Keys Editorial Director & Editor-in-Chief Power Systems Design www.powersystemsdesign.com that could work for you, complete with price information.
+Author: Cliff Keys Editorial Director & Editor-in-Chief Power Systems Design www.powersystemsdesign.com coupled inductors that meet your needs.
 A few more clicks gives you a detailed analysis of core and winding losses.
-Check out our complete power designer's toolbox at www.coilcraft.com/powertools
+The whole process can literally take less than a minute.
+When you're done, be sure to ask for free evaluation samples.
+We'll ship them that same day.
+Start your coupled inductor search at coilcraft.com/sepic